 - protective clothing such as a laboratory coats, safety boots or goggles

-If protective clothing is compulsory for your course, we will give you them free of charge from 2012 entry onwards.
+If protective clothing is compulsory for your course, your school will provide these free of charge from 2012 entry onwards.